Tourists Help Solve the Problem by Adopting and Avoiding the dreaded Aruba Kill Cage

 Flying with a pet is definitely an experience.
 I can see why people travel with service animals now.
 Before I got in line at the airport, Dayenne told me that she has one gentleman who is a flight volunteer every year when he visits Aruba, because he loves the attention he gets from women in the airport.

 Mr. Sunshine has settled into my family nicely – he slept in the bed next to me last night, and I’m pleased to say he has definitely become a lap cat!
 He’s my daily reminder of the spectacular Aruba sunshine and joyful times spent on One Happy Island.

 How You Can Help

 Many of the Caribbean islands have the same problem with unwanted pet overpopulation.
 The infrastructure and money for vet care simply do not exist, and in areas in the Hurricane belt, there is the compounding problem of animals left behind or lost in the wake of storms.

-Here is a list from the Humane Society of Caribbean of rescue organizations on each island.
+Here is a list from the Humane Society of the Caribbean of rescue organizations on each island.
 Check with these organizations before you go on vacation – you may be able to help by bringing needed supplies.
 Website

 If you’d like to help with Sgt.
 Pepper’s Friends – consider becoming a flight volunteer, donating money, or time, or bringing supplies.
 All the information you need is available on the website, and the adoption process is simple.
 Website